dragoplut/angular4-starter-project/README.md

 Configuration files live in `config/` we are currently using webpack, karma, and protractor for different stages of your application

 ## Back-end endpoints
-Be sure to update Webpack Constants with proper values:
+Be sure to update Webpack Constants with proper values in next config files:
 - webpack.dev.js
 - webpack.prod.js